 Once you’re convinced it’s right for you, here’s what you can do to maximize your Airbnb business:

 - Include hotel-like amenities (mini toiletries, towels, entertainment, water, etc.)

 - Be realistic about your pricing (Remember: Even with those amenities, you’re not actually a hotel!)

+Stay in the know about your finances by figuring out what your credit score actually means.
 Plus, don’t miss these other things to keep in mind before renting your home on Airbnb from people who have done it.